Roof Underlayment • What It Is, Types, Purpose, and More

 Rubberized asphalt underlayment is made by coating a polyester or fiberglass reinforcement mat with layers of rubberized asphalt.

-“Rubberized asphalt” is made made blending a synthetic rubber or polymer such as styrene-butadiene-styrene into heated, liquid asphalt It is produced much the same way that a roll of modified-bitumen roofing is.
+“Rubberized asphalt” is made made blending a synthetic rubber or polymer such as styrene-butadiene-styrene into the heated, liquid asphalt during the manufacturing process.
+It is produced much the same way that a roll of modified-bitumen roofing is.

 Rubberized asphalt underlayment is waterproof, unlike the other two types of underlayment.
 Since it forms an impermeable barrier, it is typically only installed along the roof edges and within roof valleys, where protection against water infiltration is more important than allowing the roof deck to breathe.